12,000 BTU Portable Air Conditioners

 |Black + Decker BPACT12WT||12,000||6,500|

-The most efficient 12,000 BTU unit has an actual cooling capacity – a seasonally adjusted cooling capacity – of only 7,200 BTU.
-This is 800 BTU less than the advertised cooling capacity for the lowest capacity portable AC units on the market – 8,000 BTU units.
+The most efficient 12,000 BTU unit has an actual cooling capacity – a seasonally adjusted cooling capacity – of only 10,000 BTUs.
+The least efficient model has a SACC of only 6,500 BTUs.

-Clearly, all of the portable AC units on the market have much less of an actual cooling capacity than they’re advertised to have.
+Clearly, all portable AC units on the market have much less of an actual cooling capacity than you might think they have, looking at traditional numbers (8,000, 10,000, etc. BTUs).
 What then, are you supposed to do with this information?

 - challenging applications